-OptaPlanner is the first framework to combine optimization algorithms (metaheuristics, ...) with score calculation by a rule engine (such as Drools Expert).
+OptaPlanner is the first framework to combine optimization algorithms (metaheuristics, ...) with score calculation by a rule engine (such as Drools).
 This combination is very efficient, because:

-- A rule engine, such as Drools Expert, is great for calculating the score of a solution of a planning problem.
-It makes it easy and scalable to add additional soft or hard constraints such as, "a teacher should not teach more than seven hours a day".
-It does delta-based score calculation without any extra code.
+- A rule engine, such as Drools, is great for calculating the score of a solution of a planning problem.
+It makes it easy and scalable to add additional soft or hard constraints.
+It does incremental score calculation (deltas) without any extra code.
 However it tends to be not suitable to actually find new solutions. - An optimization algorithm is great at finding new improving solutions for a planning problem, without necessarily brute-forcing every possibility.
 However, it needs to know the score of a solution and offers no support in calculating that score efficiently.